 Temporomandibular Joint and Muscle Disorder (TMJ)

 The joint that connects the skull with the jaw is called the temporomandibular joint.
-This joint is used constantly in the human body while eating, talking, swallowing and takes on stress even as we sleep.
+This joint is used constantly in the human body while eating, talking, and swallowing and takes on stress even as we sleep.
 If this joint becomes damaged it can lead to TMJ or Temporomandibular Joint and Muscle Disorder and can become painful.
 One symptom of TMJ is the sound of crackling as it is the noise of the disc inside the joint moving out of position.
-Seeing a dental specialist is very important to help lower risk of further damage.
+Seeing a dental specialist is very important to help lower the risk of further damage.

 Impacted Earwax